 The goal of the curriculum is to have self-care information, tools and resources readily available to CHWs in a format addressing their unique needs as frontline public health workers reaching communities most at-risk for COVID-19 and other health issues.
-It will also include links to other related resources CHWs will find helpful to assure they are keeping themselves healthy as they take care of their communities.
+It also includes links to other related resources CHWs will find helpful to assure they are keeping themselves healthy as they take care of their communities.

 CHW Solutions recruited more than CHWs and CHW supervisors from around the country to pilot a new self-care curriculum designed just for them.
 The pilot runs from August 10 - September 7, 2021.
 Participants are asked to interact with the activities in the curriculum for 6-8 hours over the 4-week pilot period, and to complete pre- and post-surveys about their self-care experiences.
 Participants are paid a stipend for testing the curriculum and providing feedback.

 - Background information on the Community Health Worker role, and the importance and effectiveness of self-care

 - How COVID 19 and racism have strained our public health workforce, including CHWs, making consistent self-care routines a necessity